hookenz/gotailwind/README.md

 The tagged version corresponds to the tailwindcss binary.

-It has been tested under Linux.
-It should work under mac and windows although I haven't tested it.
+It has been tested under Linux and Windows.
+It should work under mac although I haven't tested it.

 The version downloaded by this tool match the tailwindcss binary.
 In linux they are placed into the versioned directories beneath